AppertaFoundation/FOSS-Medical-Web-App/README.md

 ~~~

-In the terminal cd into the project folder and run
+In the terminal `cd` into the project folder and run
 ~~~
 `npm install`
 ~~~
 It should take a bit of time and install lots of stuff

-`cd` into the src folder

 ## UPDATE THE DETAILS